An Introduction to the Three Volumes of Karl Marx's Capital: Background

 Michael Heinrich published An Introduction to the Three Volumes of Karl Marx's Capital in 2004 while working as a lecturer in economics at HTW Berlin.
 He was the managing editor of ' until 2014 and was a contributor to the Marx-Engels-Gesamtausgabe (MEGA; lit.
 Marx-Engels Complete Writings).
 In a 2011 interview, Heinrich stated that the aim of the book was to present Marx's Capital and other basic elements of Marx's theory to new readers.

 The foundations for the book were laid in his 1991 (Note: Expanded and republished in 1999) PhD thesis The Science of Value (Die Wissenschaft vom Wert) which, along with the Introduction, was published as part of a wider discourse in Germany on the monetary character of Marx's theory of value.
-This revival of research into Marx, known as the Neue Marx-Lektüre (lit.
-'New Reading of Marx'), was based on the earlier work of Western Marxists like Theodor Adorno and Louis Althusser and was initiated by West German scholars Hans-Georg Backhaus and Helmut Reichelt during the 1960s and 1970s.
+This revival of research into Marx, known as the Neue Marx-Lektüre, was based on the earlier work of Western Marxists like Theodor Adorno and Louis Althusser and was initiated by West German scholars Hans-Georg Backhaus and Helmut Reichelt during the 1960s and 1970s.
 The Neue Marx-Lektüre involved a re-examination of Marx's auxiliary texts and the theoretical distinctions between the different editions of Capital that were published in the second edition of MEGA in 1975.

 As part of the Neue Marx-Lektüre, the book rejects "worldview Marxism" (Weltanschauungsmarxismus), which Heinrich characterises as a reading of Marx marked by its oversimplification of social phenomena as the result of purely economic interests, its historical determinism, and view of Marx's theories as "all-encompassing".
 In the book, Heinrich attributes the development of "worldview Marxism" to the contributions of Friedrich Engels and Karl Kautsky following Marx's death that were later incorporated into Marxism–Leninism.
 The book contests that Marx had adopted the ideas of classical economics and its labour theory of value in an attempt to build an alternative political economy and instead argues that Marx's project was based on a critique of the presuppositions of all established economic science.

 Following the 1993 publication of the original economic manuscripts for Volumes II and III of Capital in MEGA, Heinrich argued that Engels had distorted Marx's manuscripts as part of his attempt to publish a coherent third volume.
 This stance was met with harsh criticism and generated a number of defences of Engels's editorial work.
 In the book, Heinrich argues that Capital was a fragmented and unfinished work that therefore included concepts that needed to be redesigned to be used for concrete economic analysis.